GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/getting-started/index.md

 #### Aggregatable reports - additional concepts

-In addition to uderstanding source, triggers, and headers as as noted for event-level reports, for aggregatable reports you'll need few more.
+In addition to understanding source, triggers, and headers as as noted for event-level reports, for aggregatable reports you'll need to review some further concepts.

 While you may not need to delve into all of the details, such as exactly how [noise](/docs/privacy-sandbox/attribution-reporting/understanding-noise) is generated, a solid understanding of the basics will help you develop a plan.
 Knowledge of these concepts is not strictly necessary for implementation, but to understand and refine the reports generated, you'll benefit from this information.